Rape Problems In India

 In India I also saw far more Bollywood films and Indian pop videos than I would have ever wanted to and many of them seemed to tell a very similar tale which goes something like this;

-Boy meets Girl, Girl spruns Boy and then Boy engages in what can only be termed “stalkerish” behaviour waiting outside her house and following her around.
-However, rather than being served an injunction and referred for counselling, Boy is eventually rewarded for these behaviors when the object of his obsession inevitably falls in love with him.
+Boy meets Girl, Girl spurns Boy and then Boy engages in what can only be termed “stalkerish” behavior waiting outside her house and following her around.
+However, rather than being served an injunction and referred for counseling, Boy is eventually rewarded for these behaviors when the object of his obsession inevitably falls in love with him.